UCSB San Joaquin Villages and Tenaya Towers

 • Size Site Area: 636,000 square feet Building Height: 60 feet Number of Stories: 6 Building Gross Area: 313,000 square feet

-• Sustainability Certifications LEED Homes Platinum, Homes, Platinum
+• Sustainability Certifications LEED Homes Platinum

 • Collaborators